-The Children and Families Act 2014 sets out a new context for ensuring that children and young people who have SEND are supported to access and benefit from the range of educational opportunities that are available, so that they are enabled to have fulfilling lives as members of their community.
-The Act is supported by statutory guidance, 'The Code of Practice: 0 to 25' (CoP).
+The Children and Families Act (2014) ensures that children and young people who have SEND are supported to access and benefit from the range of educational opportunities that are available, so that they have fulfilling lives as members of their community.
+The Act is supported by statutory guidance, The Code of Practice: 0 to 25 (CoP) (2014).
 It is this guidance to which all local authorities, all publically funded early years and education settings, including academies and free schools, and a range of national and local NHS bodies must 'have regard'.

-The Children and Families Act has introduced a new statutory plan called an 'Education, Health and Care (EHC) plan'.
-The Act also introduced a single pre statutory stage called 'SEN Support' and this is relevant at all age levels and educational settings.
+The Children and Families Act has outlines a statutory plan called an 'Education, Health and Care (EHC) plan'.
+The Act also contains information about a single pre statutory stage called 'SEN Support' and this is relevant at all age levels and educational settings.